conversationai/perspectiveapi/2-api/methods.md

 https://commentanalyzer.googleapis.com/v1alpha1/comments:analyze
 ```

 If you're using API key authentication, append `?key=YOUR_API_KEY` to the end of the request.
-See the [quickstart guide](quickstart.md) for an example.
+See the [get started guide](../1-get-started/README.md) for an example.

 ### `AnalyzeComment` request